Dale Griffin

 Terence Dale "Buffin" Griffin (24 October 1948 – 17 January 2016) was an English drummer and a founding member of 1970s rock band Mott the Hoople.
 Later, he worked as a producer, and produced many of the BBC Radio 1 John Peel sessions from 1981 to 1994.

 Life and career

 Born in Ross-on-Wye, Herefordshire, Griffin attended Ross-on-Wye Grammar School.
 He played in local bands with future fellow Mott the Hoople member Overend Watts and it was during this time he gained the nickname "Buffin".
 Griffin's bands during this time included the Silence and the Charles Kingsley Creation.
 He appeared on two singles in 1966 by Yemm and the Yemen.
 Also in 1966, again with Watts and also with Mick Ralphs, Griffin played in the Doc Thomas Group.
 Successful in Italy, the group performed until the summer of 1968 when further changes of band personnel took place.
-Organist Verden Allen was added and the group changed its name to the Shakedown Sound and then to Silence.
-In 1969 they moved to London and with the addition of Ian Hunter, in June 1969 Mott The Hoople were formed.
+Organist Verden Allen was added, and the group changed its name to the Shakedown Sound, then to Silence.
+In 1969, they moved to London, and with the addition of Ian Hunter, Mott The Hoople were formed in June 1969.